fhdsl/AnVIL_Book_Epigenetics_Intro/README.md

 - Discuss environmental impacts on epigenetic systems.
 - Describe how differential histone modification modulates gene activity and is utilized in developmental progression.

-Learning objectives for this activity come from the Genetics Core Competencies
+Learning objectives for this activity come from the [Genetics Core Competencies](https://genetics-gsa.org/education/genetics-learning-framework/).

 ## Encountering problems?